Michellinian/CS-unit-2/README.md

 ### Success Criteria 8.
 The message in morse is able to be received by users successfully without misinterpretation

+This section has no video as the video would be a veryl long one.
+Although this was also a success, since when trying out the morse, we could tell what the letters were, and what message was sent out only by looking at the leds.
+During the development stage we changed the time (leds on and off), to improve our codes, so that it was easier for us as well as the users to distinct the morse codes.

 ### Succcess Criteria 9: When MORSE option is selected, it displays new options on the display (".", "-", " ", "DEL", "RESET")

 ![Convert](convert.gif)